Autumn Budget Statement 2023: UK Housing Market Effect

 Join us in this article as we uncover the Autumn Budget Statement’s effect on the housing market and more.

-What is included in the UK Autumn Budget 2023?
+What was included in the UK Autumn Budget 2023?

 The Autumn Budget Statement usually follows Prime Minister questions.